Aérospatiale/Alenia ATR42 & ATR72

 The aircraft that looks most like an ATR42 is the IPTN N250 pictured here.
 It has a similar short landing gear and cockpit windows, but has oval cabin windows.
 Also it has a normal dorsal fin instead of the two-step dorsal fin of the ATR. (photo WikiMedia/Eka viation)

 The L-610 can be regarded as a crossover between a small ATR42 and the L‑410.
-Of the latter, the cockpit windows, more pointed nose and single nose wheel seem to be borrowed.
+Of the latter, the cockpit windows, more pointed nose and single wheel nose gear seem to be borrowed.
 The aircraft has a normal dorsal fin. (photo WikiMedia/Aldo Bidini)

 While being of the same size and basic configuration as the ATR, the Dash 8 series can be easily recognised by longer engine nacelles, in which the long main landing gear retracts.
 Also the Dash 8 has four cockpit windows.